JeffreySarnoff/TimeDates.jl/docs/src/index.md

 Offers TimeDate, a date-and-time type with nanosecond resolution

+* plays well with others

     * TimeDate works like DateTime with more precision
     * Supports Dates.jl methods
     * Interconverts with DateTime, Date

+* introduces enhancements

     * Adds ranges with CompoundPeriod steps
     * Adds `periods`, a NamedTuple constructor
     * introduces round(::Time, ::TimePeriod, ::RoundingMode)

 ----